The Perth Marriage Office is open 10:00am to 7:00pm – 7 days per week, for official, legal weddings in a Registry Office format.

 The Perth Marriage Office is staffed by Commonwealth Marriage Celebrants and proceedings are conducted in a meeting room where the legal paperwork is signed and the marriage is solemnised according to law.
-There is no ‘ceremony’ associated to the legal process and this marriage service is typically for couples who just need the minimum legal requirements to be married, or require their ceremony registered in Australia.
+There is no ‘ceremony’ associated to the legal process and this marriage service is typically for couples who just need the minimum legal requirements to be married, or require their marriage to be registered in Australia.

 Marriages at the Perth Marriage Office are typically for;